 “Well, that’s an odd way to put it.
 What about the Angel, Mac?
 She’s stunning, smart as hell, athletic?”

 “She has touched me in a way no other woman has.
-I know; she saved my life, but I can’t stop thinking about her.”
+She saved my life, and I can’t stop thinking about her.”

-“Nothing to be ashamed about there, Mac.
-Hell, when she saved my life the first time, I thought that if I were a lesbian, I’d be inviting her to my apartment to thank her intimately.
-She’s that compelling.”
+“Nothing to be ashamed about there, Mac.”

+“Millie, I did get to have dinner with you tonight.
+It’ll be our secret.”

+“Mac, you were there for me when I needed you.
+I’ll never forget that.”

 Mac started to gather up the plates, bottled water, and napkins.
-He told Millie that the left-over pizza would be in zip-lock bags in the fridge for tomorrow.
+He told Millie that the leftover pizza would be in zip-lock bags in the fridge for tomorrow.

 CHAPTER 15